Personal Finance Resources: Financial Education & Literacy

 We interviewed our Chief Information Security Officer to learn what his team does at the credit union and what members can do to keep themselves safe online.

 As the Chief Information Security Officer, I lead our information security program.
 This includes making sure both PSECU and our vendors protect our company and member data.
+We work actively to stay ahead of emerging threats while educating our members about how to protect themselves.
 I also serve as the Privacy Officer, which means that I ensure that we meet privacy obligations and are using data in compliance with privacy laws.
 Lastly, I oversee our disaster recovery planning to make sure we can recover our systems if an unexpected issue occurs.

 What are the most common cybersecurity scams that your team sees?